 The all new Father-and-Son Program focuses on building the foundation for communication between father and son and exploring the goodness and wonder of God's plan for growing up and becoming a man.
-The program includes active and challenging ropes elements mixed with engaging and informative discussions covering a range of topics including:
+Dads are invited to a special breakout session to help equip them to set the stage for and address their sons’ questions and concerns about sexuality.
+Each Dad receives a booklet to help guide those discussions.
+The program includes physical challenges mixed with engaging and informative discussions covering a range of topics including:

 - Man Up – Be a Real Man: Answers the question “Who am I?”
 What does it mean to be a real man?
 To be a leader?
 To be a protector?
 Understand the man God made you to be…what it means to be a virtuous man, one who exhibits honesty and strength, who upholds the dignity of human life, who is confident in his faith.

 - All In – Your Call to Greatness: Addresses each man’s primary vocation and call to greatness.
 Discusses the positive characteristics men exhibit as protectors, builders, spiritual leaders, and fathers, and addresses each man’s journey to their specific vocation.

 - Accept the Challenge - Are You Ready?
 Explores healthy dating relationships with a strong emphasis on responsibility, chastity and respect for themselves and others by appreciating the gift of sexuality and the beauty of friendship.